 Typeform

-Typeform is an online survey software with a very user-friendly interface that allows users to put surveys together themselves.
+Typeform is an online survey software with a user-friendly interface that allows users to put surveys together themselves.
 As a respondent, the process of filling in a survey goes quite smoothly.
-The free version of Typeform includes free features such as unlimited questions and answers, data export options, custom-designed themes as well as readily-made templates and basic reporting features.
-Unfortunately, however with this solution, there aren’t many options in terms of brand customisation.
+The free version of Typeform includes features such as unlimited questions and answers, data export options, custom-designed themes as well as readily-made templates and basic reporting features.
+However, with this solution there unfortunately aren’t many options in terms of brand customisation.

 Standout features: